asifrahaman13/p2_detection/README.md

 uv run pre-commit run
 ```

-For linting run the following inside the web folder.
+For linting the frontend run the following inside the web folder.

 ```bash
 bun run lint